Psycharmers/Zee5-DL/README.md

-## Zee5 Downloader
+## Zee5 DL
-If you find any bugs, report at @TroJanzSupport
+A powerfull Zee5 Downloader Bot With Permeneant Thumbnail Support 💯 With Love From NexonHex

-**My Features**:
+**What Can I Do ?**:

-👉 Upload as file/video from any NON-DRM Zee5 link
+• Upload as file/video from any NON-DRM Zee5 link

-👉 Permanent thumbnail support.
+• Permanent thumbnail support.

 ### Installation